SheridanPO-Lab/ALE_analysis/README.md

 # ALE_analysis

 ## *Calculating transfers to and from each branch on the species tree*
+In examing gene family transfers it may be of interest to examine lateral gene transfer donors, as well as recipients.
+The calc_from_to_T.sh script manipulates results from the ALE output transfer frequency files (ending .uTs) to identify branches of species trees with high numbers of gene family donation, as well as receipt.

+## Sample data for testing workflows
+To test that things are working as expected, it may be convenient to experiment with the files in Example100_uTs.tar.gz in this repository.

+## Usage
 Run script in directory containing the transfer frequency files (ending .uTs) from the ALE gene tree-species tree reconciliations.

-## Usage
 ```bash
 sh calc_from_to_T.sh
 ```